section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 ![image](/engineering-education/nginx-reverse-proxy/client1.png)

 Now that we have our apps up and running, we don't want our users to use these applications by typing their PORTS explicitly, so we need to map it with something that is more human-readable.

 In this example, we will be using subdomains to distinguish between them.
-Again one is free to use whichever distinguishing element suitable as per their requirement.
+Again one is free to use whichever distinguishing element suitable as per requirements.

 Another example could be a particular route like domain/client and domain/server.
 The only condition for the distinguishing element is to follow a valid URL regular expression.
 To learn about Regex you can click [here](https://regexr.com/).

 ### Step 2: Add DNS records
 This is the part where one would add the DNS records in their DNS management dashboard.
 If you are running Nginx locally, you can skip this step.

-The general DNS Configurations would be something like
+The general DNS Configurations would be something like:
 - Server app mapped to the server.domain
 - Client app mapped to the client.domain

-My Localhost Config, in this case, would be
+My Localhost Config, in this case, would be:
 - Server mapped to server.localhost
 - Client mapped to client.localhost

 There are two standard protocols HTTP and HTTPS.
 The default port for HTTP is 80 and HTTPS is 443.
-This is the reason we must not run our applications on these ports because our NGINX server would be running on these two ports.
+The reason we must not run our applications on these ports is due to our NGINX server running on these two ports.
 All the requests the client makes would either be redirected to port 80 or 443 from where it would be redirected internally to the corresponding application.

 ### Step 3 - Configure NGINX at 80 for HTTP and 443 for HTTPS
 Now that we have our apps running and our DNS records ready.
 We can start configuring our NGINX Reverse Proxy to make it all work.

-By default, the configuration file is named nginx.conf and placed in the directory /usr/local/nginx/conf, /etc/nginx, or /usr/local/etc/nginx for Linux and Debian Based systems.
+By default, the configuration file is named `nginx.conf` and placed in the directory `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx` for Linux and Debian Based systems.

-On Windows, the file is placed inside the installation folder, nginx/conf/nginx.conf.
+On Windows, the file is placed inside the installation folder, `nginx/conf/nginx.conf`.

 Add these configurations inside the HTTP block.